manuel-calzolari/shapicant/README.rst

 Please keep in mind the following caveats:

-- Spark adds a lot of overhead, so if our data fit into the memory of a single machine, :code:`PandasSelector` will be much faster.
+- Spark can add a lot of overhead, so if our data fit into the memory of a single machine, other selectors will be much faster.
 - SHAP does not support categorical features with Spark estimators (see https://github.com/slundberg/shap/pull/721).
 - Data provided to :code:`SparkSelector` is assumed to have already been preprocessed and each feature must correspond to a separate column.
 For example, if we want to one-hot encode a categorical feature, we must do so before providing the dataset to :code:`SparkSelector` and each binary variable must have its own column (Vector type columns are not supported).